 Expressing yourself visually is a great way to integrate the experiences from your journey.
 We create a circle where we share our experiences and insights.
 This is an important part of the process as it is very rewarding to tell your own experiences, to get feedback on them and to hear about the journeys of others.

 Following this, we eat a nice dinner together.
 At this point, almost everybody has landed and is ready to travel home in the evening.
 Some few stay over the night, often because they have a big journey to make to get home (participants from Germany, Norway, Sweden).

 Frequently asked questions

 How do we help if some of us also play music?

 When there are more people who need help at the same time, we stop playing and putting music on.
 Alternatively, Peter plays the keyboard and Jacob and Georg that played before help the participants.
 Ecaterina sings for everyone and she often keeps a traveler in hand while she sings.

 How many are we?

-We are a maximum of 12 people traveling, 2 to 3 experienced facilitators / modern shamans and 2 - 5 experienced assistants, who will create the energetic atmosphere and framework for everyone to have a safe journey.
+We are a maximum of 12 people traveling, 4 experienced facilitators and 2 - 4 experienced assistants, who will create the energetic atmosphere and framework for everyone to have a safe journey.

 Why do we do the ceremony in the day?